Lawani-EJ/class-notes/README.md

 # An API Plattform
 Postman is an API plattform that is used for for building and testing API's.
 With Postman i can simplify the steps and process of each API lifecycle and streamline my colloborations so that i can create better API's faster and consume them with ease.

+# Working with API's then and now: Curl vs Postman
+Before Postman it was common practice to poke at API's with a command line tool for making HTTP requests called cURL.
+This tool is still used today but has it's limitations when it comes to colloborating and sharing.